agoose77/packaging-pyopp-2025/content/why-create-a-package.md

 ## Sharing is caring

 :::{pull-quote}
+:label: pull:sharing
 By packaging your code, other people can use it!
 :::
 When you write code to solve a problem, it may often solve a problem that _other_ people have too.
 By packaging your code, other people can benefit from your work and re-use the solution.
 :::{note} Leveraging network effects
 :label: note:network-effects
 The more people packaging and sharing their solutions in this way, the easier it is to get things done!
 This is the idea of a <wiki:Network_effect>.

 There are 649,838 Python packages on the main Python package index — that's a big network![^writing]
 :::

 :::{tip} Think about your users